 \sys{} supports Transformer-based models~\cite{hat,dynabert,roberta}.
 This paper focuses on classification tasks (BERT and its variants), which underpin today's on-device NLP.
 Although \sys{}'s key ideas apply to \textit{generative} models such as GPT-2~\cite{gpt-2}, their wide adoption on mobile (in lieu of template-based responses~\cite{mctear2016conversational}) is yet to be seen; we consider them as future work.

 \sys{} keeps a model's execution time under a target latency $T$.
 However, it \textit{alone} is insufficient to keep the \textit{total wall-clock time} under $T$.
-Such a guarantee would require additional OS support, e.g. real-time scheduling.
-Towards such a guarantee, \sys{} lays the foundation.
+Such a guarantee would require additional OS support, e.g. real-time scheduling. \sys{} lays the foundation for such a guarantee.

 \sys{} expects a small preload buffer.
 It can, however, work without such a buffer (i.e. ``cold start'' every time), for which its elastic sharding and pipeline still offer significant benefits as we will show in \sect{eval}.